justkidding-scripts/chatsync-1755444617665/README.md

 - `GET /api/scheduler` - Get scheduler status
 - `POST /api/scheduler` - Control scheduler (start/stop/status)
 - Actions: `start`, `stop`, `status`

+## New Features

+### 📅 Morning Prompt
+Each morning when you open the application, you'll be prompted to copy yesterday's conversations:
+- Automatically detects if you have conversations from the previous day
+- One-click copying of all yesterday's conversations to today's session
+- Can be enabled/disabled in settings
+- Remembers if you've already been prompted today

+### 📂 ChatGPT JSON Import
+Import your existing ChatGPT conversation history:
+- Supports ChatGPT export JSON format
+- Handles both new mapping format and legacy message format
+- Chunked processing to prevent UI freezing on large files
+- Configurable chunk size (1-50 conversations per batch)
+- Progress indicator during import
+- Automatically organizes imported conversations by date

+### 🧪 Trial Mode
+Test your configuration before regular use:
+- Tests OpenAI API connectivity with a sample prompt
+- Verifies GitHub upload functionality if configured
+- Provides clear success/failure feedback
+- Helps troubleshoot configuration issues

 ## Configuration Options